Baxter launches Know your Score campaign, highlighting the importance of early screening to tackle the growing burden of kidney disease in Asia Pacific

 Know Your Score emphasizes the need for routine testing to detect and prevent Chronic Kidney Disease (CKD), especially among those who are suffering from hypertension and /or diabetes.
 It also encourages the public to learn more about kidney scores and lifestyle tips to prevent kidney disease, by visiting My Kidney Journey, a dedicated website providing information about the kidney health and CKD care.

-Tony Samosir, Chairman and Founder of the Indonesian Dialysis Patient Community, who is also a kidney transplant patient, said, "Information about kidney health and replacement therapy is critical for patients.
-The lack of obvious symptoms when a person suffers from kidney failure, coupled with a lack of health services across the country, has resulted in many patients being admitted to hospital for treatment when it is already too late."
-Tony added, "An approach centered on clear communication and education is the key to improving the quality of life of patients with kidney disease."
+Chronic Kidney Disease is on the rise in Asia Pacific and continues to be a major public health problem.
+The Department of Health (DOH) identified kidney diseases as one of the top ten causes of mortality in the Philippines.
+The burden of kidney diseases has, in fact, taken a toll on millions of Filipinos over the years.
+According to DOH, one Filipino dies every hour from kidney failure.

+Nino Torres, a CKD patient who has been on peritoneal dialysis for almost 4 years, said: "Early detection is extremely important to prevent and delay kidney disease progression.
+It is important to consult your doctors for any symptoms and seek for advice on how to best address your current kidney health issues.
+It is important to know your GFR score because it measures the current state of your kidney health.
+Aside from having a healthy lifestyle, it will also help to track your GFR scoring.
+Don't think twice, consult your doctor for any symptoms and know your GFR scoring.
+All these efforts helped me to save my own life!"

 "Baxter is committed to reduce the occurrence of CKD through raising awareness of early testing.
-As we mark World Kidney Day across the globe, Baxter emphasizes early testing, as knowing your score can be lifesaving.
+As we mark World Kidney Day across the globe, Baxter emphasises early testing, as knowing your score can be lifesaving.
 Patients diagnosed early can adapt their lifestyle and learn to manage their condition, thus avoiding or postponing the need for dialysis or transplant.
-Today we reiterate our commitment to collaborating with physicians across the entire continuum of care, from prevention and early detection of CKD to kidney failure care," said Andrew Frye, President of Baxter Asia Pacific.
+Today we reiterate our commitment to collaborating with physicians across the entire continuum of care, from prevention and early detection of CKD to kidney failure care," said Dhananjay Rajore, Commercial Director, Baxter Philippines and Myanmar.

 |